-The Deposit Protection and Resolution of Credit and Other Institutions Scheme (DP&RCOIS) was established and has been operating since March 2013.
-The relevant legal framework is Article 34 of the Business of Credit Institutions Laws, the Laws on the Establishment and Operation of Deposit Protection and Resolution of Credit and Other Institutions Scheme of 2013 and the Establishment and Operation of the Deposit Protection and Resolution of Credit and Other Institutions Scheme Regulations of 2013.
+The Deposit Protection and Resolution of Credit and Other Institutions Scheme (DP & RCOIS) was established and has been operating since March 2013.
+The relevant legal framework is Article 34 of the Business of Credit Institutions Laws, the Laws on the Establishment and Operation of Deposit Protection and Resolution of Credit and Other Institutions Scheme of 2013 and the Establishment and Operation of the Deposit Protection and Resolution of Credit and Other Institutions Scheme Regulations of 2013 and 2014.

 The Scheme constitutes a separate legal entity.
 For the purposes of the Scheme, including the administration of the three funds, i.e. the Deposit Protection Fund for Banks, the Deposit Protection Fund (DPF) for Cooperative Credit Institutions (CCI) and the Resolution of Credit and Other Institutions Fund, a Committee was established, consisting of representatives from the Ministry of Finance and the Central Bank of Cyprus.

 The purpose of the DP & RCOIS is twofold: on the one hand it is the payment through the DPF for Banks or DPF for CCI, as the case may be, in order to compensate the depositors of covered institutions which pay contributions to the deposit protection funds, in the event that a covered institution is unable to repay its deposits; on the other hand, it is the funding of the implementation of resolution measures.
 The DP & RCOIS covers deposits denominated in all currencies.